 Admissions Open House

-We invite you to join us for our spring admissions open house and learn more about the physician assistant profession and the School of PA Studies at Ketchum University!
+We invite you to join us for our fall admissions open house and learn more about the physician assistant profession and the School of PA Studies at Ketchum University!
 At the open house you will:

 - Learn about our unique curriculum